Sharesale

 – The movie’s unconventional humor caters to a niche audience, representative of Short’s belief in its potential.

-Now, have you heard of ‘Clifford'?
-Not the children's about the big red dog, but a unique movie where a 40-year-old Martin Short goes into the role of a mentally unstable 10-year-old kid.
+Now, have you heard of ‘Clifford’?
+Not the children’s series about the big red dog, but a unique movie where a 40-year-old Martin Short goes into the role of a mentally unstable 10-year-old kid.
 This film is far from regular.
-It's a bizarre thrill to watch, filled with eccentric dark humor and a ton of slapstick comedy.
+It’s a bizarre thrill to watch, filled with eccentric dark humor and a ton of slapstick comedy.

-The flick tells the narrative of a boy who has to stay with his uncle when his parents decide to jet off on a trip to .
-Despite the simple premise, it's twisted and peculiar, often quoted for lines like, “Look at me like a human boy!”
-Despite its quirky demeanor, this film wasn't met with an instant fanfare.
+The flick tells the narrative of a boy who has to stay with his uncle when his parents decide to jet off on a business trip to Honolulu.
+Despite the simple premise, it’s twisted and peculiar, often quoted for lines like, “Look at me like a human boy!”
+Despite its quirky demeanor, this film wasn’t met with an instant fanfare.

 Martin Short, the man himself, always had a feeling the film would eventually be valued.
-In an with The Hollywood Reporter, Short said he never saw projects that didn't resonate with the public as failures.
-Having starred as the dubious ten-year-old in ‘Clifford', he saw the film as a of art that would someday get its well-deserved praise.
+In an interview with The Hollywood Reporter, Short said he never saw projects that didn’t resonate with the public as failures.
+Having starred as the dubious ten-year-old in ‘Clifford’, he saw the film as a work of art that would someday get its well-deserved praise.

 Despite hitting a road bump when Orion Pictures went bankrupt, ‘Clifford’ did see the light of day after a few years.
 It had to go through some reshoots and was finally released.
 Unfortunately, the critics were not kind to it.

-Widely recognized critical voice Roger Ebert described it as bad in a new way – one that had its humor stemming from a completely universe.
-However, Short retorted saying the movie has a particular audience, much like how a Taylor Swift might not cater to everyone.
+Widely recognized critical voice Roger Ebert described it as bad in a new way – one that had its humor stemming from a completely alien universe.
+However, Short retorted saying the movie has a particular audience, much like how a Taylor Swift concert might not cater to everyone.

-In Short's words, ‘Clifford' made a mark among 23-year-old stoners. from this demographic would approach him and engage in conversations about the film.
+In Short’s words, ‘Clifford’ made a mark among 23-year-old stoners.
+People from this demographic would approach him and engage in conversations about the film.
 Short was quick to clarify that it was never his intention to make a movie specifically for this audience.
-But in the end, it's these people who appreciate it.
+But in the end, it’s these people who appreciate it.

 So, despite the roller-coaster journey ‘Clifford’ had, does it hold as an underrated comedy, or do the initial reviews paint the correct picture?